-- The Folkeskole is, in cooperation with the parents, to provide students with the knowledge and skills that will prepare them for further education and training and instil in them the desire to learn more; familiarise them with Danish culture and history; give them an understanding of other countries and cultures; contribute to their understanding of the interrelationship between human beings and the environment; and promote the well-rounded development of the individual student.
+- The Folkeskole is, in cooperation with the parents, to provide pupils with the knowledge and skills that will prepare them for further education and training and instil in them the desire to learn more; familiarise them with Danish culture and history; give them an understanding of other countries and cultures; contribute to their understanding of the interrelationship between human beings and the environment; and promote a well-rounded development of the individual pupil.

-- The Folkeskole is the responsibility of the municipalities, cf, however, article 20, paragraph 3.
+- The Folkeskole is the responsibility of the municipalities, however, cf. §20, paragraph 3.
 The municipal board is responsible for ensuring every child in the municipality a free education in the Folkeskole.
-The municipal board is responsible for setting the targets and framework for the activities of the school within the provisions of this Act, cf article 40 and article 40a.
+The municipal board is responsible for setting the targets and framework for the activities of the school within the provisions of this Act, cf. §40 and §40a.

-- Each school is responsible for ensuring the quality of the education in accordance with the aims of the Folkeskole, within the framework of the Act, cf article 1, and also bears the responsibility for determining the planning and organisation of the programme of education.
+- Each school is responsible for ensuring the quality of the education in accordance with the aims of the Folkeskole, within the framework of the Act, cf. §1, and also bears the responsibility for determining the planning and organisation of the programme of education.

-- Students and parents are to work together with the school in order to live up to the aims of the Folkeskole.
+- Pupils and parents are to work together with the school in order to live up to the aims of the Folkeskole.